 The problem is moving to a subscription model is not as simple as it sounds.
 Fully mature SaaS businesses are far more valuable than their peers.
-But cash flow, profitability and revenue forecasts can be significantly impacted during the transition from selling using the traditional “pay per product” basis and a subscription model.
+But cash flow, profitability, go-to-market operations, and revenue forecasts can be significantly impacted during the transition from selling using the traditional “pay per product” basis and a subscription model.
 Moving into the subscription economy forces organizations to rethink and redefine the science of growth – from the “4Ps” of marketing, to the incentives and quotas in sales, forecasts generated by finance, the leadership of revenue teams, and the technologies that enable the entire lead-to-cash cycle.
-This is a big reason why business model transformation is the top reason organizations are moving to a revenue operations model, according to Chris Hummel, author of the new book Revenue Operations, a New Way to Align Sales and Marketing, Monetize Data and Ignite Growth.
+This is a big reason why business model transformation is the top reason organizations are moving to a revenue operations model, according to research in the book Revenue Operations, a New Way to Align Sales and Marketing, Monetize Data and Ignite Growth.

-In all there are ten ways businesses are going to have to transform their commercial models if they expect to participate profitably in the subscription economy.
+In all there are seven ways businesses are going to have to transform their commercial models if they expect to participate profitably in the subscription economy.